Ericvulpi/Ericvulpi.github.io/index.md

 #### [TFBenchmarks]({{site.baseurl}}/TFBenchmarks/)

-Tensorflow use cases of varying complexity to benchmark hardware, hyperparameters and optimizers
+Tensorflow use cases of varying complexity to benchmark hardware, hyperparameters and optimizers (work in progress)

 #### [MusicBar]({{site.baseurl}}/MusicBar/)